 An awful lot of people are confused as to just what is meant by a lame duck Congress.
 It’s like where some fellows worked for you and their work wasn’t satisfactory and you let ’em out, but after you fired ’em, you let ’em stay long enough so they could burn your house down. – Will Rogers

 The same applied to the president.
 The 20th Amendment changed the date the newly elected president took office from March 4th to January 20th.

-During a lame duck session, members of Congress are no longer accountable to their constituents.
-It is possible for their focus to switch to more personal gain instead of acting on behalf of their constituents with an eye toward re-election.
+During a lame-duck session, members of Congress are no longer accountable to their constituents.
+Their focus can switch to more personal gain instead of acting on behalf of their constituents with an eye toward re-election.

 It is also considered a time when the peaceful transition of power occurs.
-Preparations take place for the out-going president to leave office and the newly elected president to take over the role.
+Preparations occur for the out-going president to leave the office and the newly elected president to take over the role.